 Agriculturally, we have seen a dramatic decline in the number of farms and farmers over the decades.
 But as a result of higher hybrid yields and more efficient farming methods, we produce, sell and ship more than than any other country and feed the world.

 In the 1990s, the entire U.S. economy's output, as measured in our gross domestic product, was about $12 trillion a year.
 Today it's $15 trillion and climbing.

 "Manufacturing in the United States isn't dead or even dying," an Associated Press business story reported shortly after Obama took office in 2009 in the midst of the Great Recession.
 "It's moving upscale, following the biggest profits and becoming more efficient, just like Henry Ford did when he invented the assembly line" that brought the Model T within the reach of the average American.

 "The U.S. by far remains the world's leading manufacturer by value of goods produced.
 It hit a record $1.6 trillion in 2007 -- nearly double the $811 billion in 1987," the news service reported.

-Many obstacles beset our economy right now, but American technological innovation, efficiency and productivity are not among them.
+Our economy right now is beset by many obstacles, but American technological innovation, efficiency and productivity are not among them.
 They are this country's strength and the wellspring of future industries, jobs and economic growth.
 Instead of preaching zero-sum, jobless economics and blaming job losses on innovations like computerized ticket kiosks, Obama should be praising U.S. inventiveness.
 And figuring out how we can accelerate it.

 That's a scary thought.
 The last thing America needs right now is Obama's central planners in Washington picking the winners and losers in our economy and directing who gets investment capital and who doesn't.